 The causes are different, but the result is the same – blurry windows and hazardous driving.
 The next time you have foggy windows, try the following methods of clearing your windows.

-How to clear foggy windows when it is cold outside.
+How do I clear foggy windows when it’s cold outside?

 The best way to prevent fog from forming on your windows is to use a product specially designed to help eliminate the problem Car dealerships and hardware stores often sell these defoggers and the staff can help you choose the right one for your car.
 Simply apply these solutions to your interior windows before there are any problems, and you won’t have to worry about blurry windows this winter.